St Kilda East

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's data for financial year 2022 shows median income in St Kilda East at $62,268 and average income at $90,601.
-In Greater Melbourne, median income is $54,892 and average income is $73,761.
-By March 2025, estimates suggest median income will be approximately $68,563 and average income $99,761, considering a 10.11% increase since financial year 2022.
-St Kilda East's individual earnings rank at the 92nd percentile nationally ($1,210 weekly), but household income ranks lower at the 65th percentile.
-The predominant income cohort is 34.2% of locals (5,934 people) earning between $1,500 and $2,999 weekly.
-This aligns with the metropolitan region where this cohort represents 32.8%.
-High housing costs consume 17.2% of income, yet strong earnings place disposable income at the 63rd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows median income in St Kilda East was $62,268 and average income was $90,601.
+This contrasts with Greater Melbourne's median income of $54,892 and average income of $73,761 for the same period.
+Based on Wage Price Index growth of 12.16% from financial year ending June 2022 to September 2025, estimated median income in St Kilda East would be approximately $69,840 and average income would be around $101,618 by September 2025.
+Census data shows individual earnings in St Kilda East are at the 92nd percentile nationally ($1,210 weekly), but household income ranks lower at the 65th percentile.
+Income brackets indicate that 34.2% of locals (5,934 people) fall into the $1,500 - $2,999 category, similar to the metropolitan region where this cohort represents 32.8%.
+High housing costs consume 17.2% of income in St Kilda East, but strong earnings place disposable income at the 63rd percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income